tairasoul/bitburner-funny-scripts/README.md

     - spamSolve.ts spams solve.ts 50 times onto a server called CCT-Crack
     - expect everything to be solved in like, a matter of seconds :3

+- small github cloner
+    - clones a github repository
+    - first argument is the repository link, second is the sub-directory to clone from, third is the branch
+    - auth is grabbed from git-config/auth.txt

 ## todo

 Use the ramnet service to rewrite controller.ts to deploy as many of the same script to target a server, and wait for an equal amount of responses from said scripts.